SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 ### 4.3 Updating

-#### 4.3.1 Updating Collections

-1. To update your collections, click on the collection that you want to update.

-2. You can delete a specific design, by selecting the delete, just besides the name of that design.

-3. If you want to edit, the collection's name or its description, you can do so by clicking on the edit sign just beside them.

-4. You can also add description, notes, sources or references to the collection by clicking on the the *Details* sub-section just by scrolling down.

-5. Also, you may upload attachments to the collection by clicking on the *Attachments* sub-section, then uploading the files that you want to attach and then selecting the *Attach* option.

-6. You may add an owner to your collection, who can see as well edit your collection.

-#### 4.3.2 Updating Designs
+1. On the submit page, click on *Submit to an existing collection* option.

-1. Navigate to the page of that collection, whose design you want to update.
+2. Then, select to the collection you want to submit your design to.

-2. Then, select the design that you want to update.
+3. Select the design that you want to submit.

-3. Follow the steps 3-6 as given in section 4.3.1 to update your design.
+4. You may choose to *overwrite the existing objects* in a collection.

+5. Then, click on submit.

 ## 5. Editing you Submissions

+To edit your submissions, following steps need to be followed:

+1. Go to the [Submissions](http://synbiohub.org/manage) page.

+2. Select the collection that you want to edit.

+3. You can edit the Name & description of the collection as well as add a source.

+4. If you want to add a detailed description, source, reference or notes for the collection, just Scroll down to find those options under the **Details** section.

+5. Subsequently, scroll down to find the Members of the collection.
+You may click on the *delete* sign just next to the description of the design, if you want to delete it or click on the member's name if you want to view its details.

+6. Steps 3 & 4 can be followed, if you want to edit any of the member's details.

+## 6. Data Sharing Mechanisms